avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/storyboard/README.md

 #### 2.2 Set User Objectives & Goals:
 Sr. No |	Learning Objective	|
 :--|:-- |
-1.| The user will learn and understand the basic knowledge of logic circuit.
+1.| The user will learn the basic knowledge of logic circuit.
-2.| The user will learn and interpret the output based on input to the digital circuit of Decoder.
+2.| The user will learn the functioning of the digital circuit of Decoder.
 3.| The user will understand the mechanism of combinational circuit designed from basic logic gate and visualize the output generated from th input given to the circuit.

 <br>